 Click here for more information; keep in mind that bilharzia disease is present in Lake Malawi so as in most of African lakes and rivers.
 It’s always better to take precautionary measures and wearing water shoes when you walk in the shallow or on the beach to avoid the contact between your skin and the sand.
 When you are in Lilongwe, you can go to a Pharmacy and buy the medicine to prevent the disease.
 In Chembe, we only found the medicine to treat the schistosomiasis.

-Malaria is also endemic, remember to take measures to protect yourself above all at night by applying mosquito repellent that contains at least 30% DEET (the accommodations usually have a mosquito net in the room).
+Malaria is also endemic.
+Remember to take measures to protect yourself above all at night by applying mosquito repellent containing at least 30% DEET (the accommodations usually have a mosquito net in the room).
 There’s a medical clinic, the Billy Riordan memorial clinic, that can help you for all minor illnesses.
 For any serious injuries/illnesses, you have to go to the Monkey Bay Hospital or Lilongwe.
 The medical expenses could be very high; therefore, don’t forget to stipulate travel insurance.
 We always made it with World Nomads.
 In case they also offer scuba diving insurance.

 |Boat trips and the other activities are organised through the Cape Maclear Tour Guides Association.
 We suggest contacting Maxwell and Peter, both accreditated guides, for arranging your daily tour in Cape Maclear (WhatsApp +265 999015092).
 Click here to find out our activities in Cape Maclear.|

-1. Boat trip to West Thumbi Island and Otter point: it’s the classic tour to enjoy the beautiful environment of the Lake.
-The boat ride will take you in Thumbi island where you can experience the fish eagle feeding, snorkelling among hundreds of colourful cichlids and also have lunch with fresh fish on Thumbi beach.
-The other stop is at Otter Point, a small and wild rocky peninsula where you can climb up the rocks and dive in the clear water of the Lake.
-In the afternoon, you can also arrange a Sunset cruise, waiting for the beautiful sunset on the Lake Malawi sipping a cold drink.
+1. Boat trip to West Thumbi Island and Otter point: it’s the classic tour to enjoy the Lake’s beautiful environment.
+The boat ride will take you in Thumbi island to experience the fish eagle feeding, snorkelling among hundreds of colourful cichlids, and have lunch with fresh fish on Thumbi beach.
+The other stop is at Otter Point, a small and wild rocky peninsula where you can climb up the rocks and dive in the Lake’s clear water.
+You can also arrange a Sunset cruise in the afternoon, waiting for the beautiful sunset on the Lake Malawi sipping a cold drink.

-2. Boat trip to Ilala gap: it’s a nice trip to explore the east side of the Cape through the Ilaga Gap channel located between Cape Maclear and Domwe Island.
+2. Boat trip to Ilala gap: it’s a nice trip to explore the Cape’s east side through the Ilaga Gap channel located between Cape Maclear and Domwe Island.
 The ride includes stops for the fish eagle feeding, snorkelling and lunch.

 4. Hiking Trails: if you like hiking, don’t miss the Nkhunguni hill trail.
 Surrounded by lush and uncontaminated nature, you’ll reach a high viewpoint giving you a bird’s eye view on the Lake.
 After the hike, you’ll cool off at Otter Point.
 The duration of the walk is around 3 hours, and the difficulty is moderate.
 At the beginning of the hike, you’ll notice a missionary grave marking the last resting place of the malaria-struck missionaries of the Free Church of Scotland who came in Cape Maclear in 1875 attempted to set up a new Mission.